cosmic-reionization/pyC2Ray/README.md

 - `f2py` $\geq$ 1.24.4, provided by `numpy`
 - `astropy` and `tools21cm` python packages.

-Please see our [documentation](https://pyc2ray.readthedocs.io/en/latest/installation.html) for a step-by-step instructions on how to install `pyc2ray`.
+Please see our [documentation](https://pyc2ray.readthedocs.io/en/latest/installation.html) for step-by-step instructions on how to install `pyc2ray`.

-A few example scripts, that summarize the installation steps, can be found in the repository [`/install_script/`](https://github.com/cosmic-reionization/pyC2Ray/tree/main/install_scripts).
+A few example scripts summarizing the installation steps can be found in the repository [`/install_script/`](https://github.com/cosmic-reionization/pyC2Ray/tree/main/install_scripts).

 <!--
 Additionally, once built, `pyc2ray` requires the `astropy` and `tools21cm` python packages to work.
 A few example scripts, that summarize the installation steps shown here below, are given in the repository `/install_script/`.